 The UPWP Committee met twice to consider and provide guidance on the development process, new study ideas, idea ratings, and the staff recommendation for new projects.
-During its second meeting, the Committee developed the UPWP Committee recommendation for the public review Draft FFY 2014 UPWP.
-The Committee selected a program of studies that was based on the availability of funding and the factors, described above, including planning priorities and state and federal guidelines.
-The MPO approved the recommendations of the UPWP Committee for the public review Draft FFY 2014 UPWP on May 16, 2013.
+During its second meeting, the Committee developed the recommendation for a public review Draft FFY 2014 UPWP.
+The Committee selected a program of studies that was based on the availability of funding and the factors described above, including planning priorities and state and federal guidelines.
+The MPO approved the UPWP Committee's recommendations for the public review of Draft FFY 2014 UPWP on May 16, 2013.